Oklahoma

 Teaching Reconstruction effectively requires centering Black people’s struggles to redefine freedom and equality and gain control of their own land and labor during and after the Civil War.
 Any discussion of Reconstruction must also grapple with the role of white supremacist terrorism in the defeat of Reconstruction and the negative and positive legacies of the era that persist to this day.

 In May 2021, Gov. Kevin Stitt signed into law HB1775, a bill that prohibits teaching about systemic racism and sexism.
-In 2022 and 2023, Republican lawmakers similar bills that failed to pass.
+In 2022 and 2023, Republican lawmakers introduced similar bills that failed to pass.
 Several respondents to our survey expressed concern about the possible chilling effects on classroom education that such laws can have around the country, particularly on discussions of the history and legacies of Reconstruction.